Uses for Baking Soda

 There are just so many ways to use bicarb soda in your home and one of the best attributes of baking soda is that it is a natural cleaner and very environmentally friendly. this means that you can use it with the knowledge that you aren't contributing to filling the planet with unnecessary chemicals.
 Also because it is such a safe product you have the added insurance that you cannot go wrong with the amounts and proportions that you use.

-To clean very dirty saucepans or frypans simply add cold water and 2 tablespoons of baking soda to the pan and bring it to the boil.
-When it is cool lightly scrub with steel wool or a brush to finish cleaning. .....
-Read Many More Tips
+To clean very dirty saucepans or fry pans that have baked on grime you can easily clean them by adding cold water and 2 tablespoons of baking soda to the pan and bringing it to the boil.
+Then after the pan has cooled you can lightly scrub the saucepan with steel wool for stainless steel pans or a brush from non-stick frypans in order to clean it properly. .....

 Skin Acne Treatment - Baking Soda on Pimples

-To create your own home made skin acne treatment all that you need is baking soda and water.
-Mix a little bit of each together to form a paste and then, after washing your face first, apply this natural acne cleanser as a mask to your entire face, taking care to avoid getting it in your eyes.
-Leave it on for a while whilst you do other things like reading and then rinse it off with warm water. .....
-Read Many More Tips
+To save money and create your own home made skin acne treatment all that you need is baking soda and water.
+Mix a little bit of each together to form a paste and then, after washing your face, apply this natural acne cleanser as a mask to your entire face, taking care to avoid getting it in your eyes.
+Leave the mixture on for 10-20 minutes whilst you do other things like reading and then rinse it off with warm water and pat dry. .....
+View All 9 Different Tips

 Laundry Cleaning With Baking Soda

-Use bi-carbonate soda as a pre-soaker for soiled nappies, as well as removing mould or stubborn stains such as oil and grease stains from clothes.
+Parents of babies can use bi-carbonate soda as a pre-soaker for soiled cloth nappies, which will make them clean much easier.
+You can also use bi-carbonate soda for removing mould or stubborn stains such as oil and grease stains from clothes.
 Simply dissolve 45 grams of baking soda in a bucket of warm water, let it soak for half an hour, then wash in hot soapy water and let them dry in the sun. .....
-Read Many More Tips
+View All 7 Different Tips